nterreri/thesis/report/chapter5.md

-One final note about the tests: the pre-trained word2vec model used in the integration tests which is necessary for the Word2VecSynonymExtractor implementation to work (not provided with the system, but obtainable from: https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit) is very demanding in terms of main memory.
-Running the tests included in the source code takes around 3-4 minutes on an 8-core desktop with 8GBs and the amount of memory required to run it without thrashing is higher than 8GBs.
-Be wary when running these tests, as they may effectively impair slower machines for an unreasonable amount of time.
+One final note about the tests: the pre-trained word2vec model used in the integration tests which is necessary for the Word2VecSynonymExtractor implementation to work (not provided with the system, but obtainable from: https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit) is very demanding in terms of main memory, likely to cause thrashing on even powerful machines, see appendix A for more details.
-It is good to notice at this point the difference in runtime between the decoupled unit tests and the integration tests in this case, running all unit tests for the project takes mere seconds (as it should).

 (#ADD PYTEST COVERAGE REPORTS)